Erkison/verticall_nf/README.md

     -profile slurm -resume
 ```

-For full list of available options, run:
+The pipeline mostly uses default Verticall parameters, but some options are customisable.
+For a full list of available options, run:
 ```
 nextflow run main.nf --help
 ```